 There are many HDB flats and condominiums in the district, with more to come in the next few years; those interested in staying in private housing can check out the existing condominiums Parc Oasis, The Mayfair and Ivory heights, among others.
 This is, of course, not to mention the upcoming developments, which include the massively popular J Gateway.
 In terms of landed property, there are a number of shophouses available, but for the most part, majority of the properties in Jurong East are apartments - either public or private.

 There are so many good eats to be found in Jurong East that it is impossible to list them all here.
-Should you stay in the neighbourhood, here are but some of the options available to you:
+Should you stay in the neighbourhood, here are but some of the options that 99.co has carefully researched on and made available to you:

 First up: hawker food.
 One cannot mention Singaporean food without speaking about hawker food - delicious and affordable, these are definitely the heart of Singaporean cuisine.
 Those who love curry fish head will not be disappointed by Zai Shun Curry Fish Head at Block 253 Jurong East Street 24; people simply can't stop raving about this dish!
 Yet another crowd favourite is Heng Huat Boon Lay Boneless Duck Noodles at Boon Lay Place Food Village.
 Satisfy those late night craving with the go-to Singaporean supper food - prata!
 ENAQ, located along Jurong East Street 32, has a huge range of Indian food, though it is, of course, their wide variety of prata that draws crowds.
 On days when the weather feels like its trying its best to alternatively drown and/or cook you, however, you might want to take refuge in some air-conditioned restaurants to satisfy your hunger.
 For those, turn to the aforementioned cluster of malls for their assortment of different cuisines.